Who We Are

 We use Google Analytics (GA) to analyze aggregated, anonymized website traffic.
 In order to track your time on this site, Google drops a cookie with a randomly generated ClientID in your browser, which contains non identifiable information like email, phone number, name, etc. We use Google Analytics to track aggregated website behavior, such as what pages you viewed, length of your viewing session so we can continue to improve our site and experience for visitors.
 If you would like access to what GA information we have/ask us to delete your GA data, please reach out to us at girlinthepages(at)gmail(dot)com.

 Who We Share Your Data With

-Your data is not shared unless necessary for the function of this site or legal reasons.
+Your data is not shared unless necessary for the function of this site, analyzing statistics on traffic such as mentioned above, or legal reasons.
 Only Cristina, site owner, has access to any data on this site.
 All Site information is stored in a database on my hosting provider.

 What Rights You Have Over Your Data

 If you have an account on this Site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.